cagansevencan/Algorithms-LeetCode/README.md

 ## Algorithm Questions solved in Java
-I will try to update with new questions every other day.
+I will try to update with new questions couple times in a week.